Gul Khan Nasir: Boxing

 He participated in boxing tournaments.
-In the All India Universities Boxing Championship, he was the runner up.
+In the All India Universities Boxing Championship, he was the runner-up.
 At this tournament he broke his nose.

 Kalat State National Party

-After the ban on "Anjuman-e-Islamia Ryasat-e-Kalat," on 5 February 1937 Baloch youth got together again and formed a new political organization, Kalat State National Party (KSNP).
+After the ban on "Anjuman-e-Islamia Riyasat-e-Kalat," on 5 February 1937, the young politicians of Kalat got together again and formed a new political organization, Kalat State National Party (KSNP).
 Party members elected Mir Abdul Aziz Kurd as president, Mir Gul Khan Nasir as vice president, and Malik Faiz Muhammad Yousafzai became the Secretary General.
 The Kalat State National Party was affiliated with the Indian National Congress.
-It played an important role in curbing the power and influence of the Sardars Tribal Chieftains, fought for the abolition of cruel and unusual taxes imposed on the poor by the Sardars, and campaigned for the establishment of a democratically elected Parliament fashioned after the British Parliament upon the independence of the State of Kalat.
+It played an important role in curbing the power and influence of the Sardars Tribal Chieftains, fought for the abolition of taxes imposed on the poor by the Sardars, and campaigned for the establishment of a democratically elected Parliament fashioned after the British Parliament upon independence.
 The KSNP had several ups and downs with the Khan of Kalat.
-At first most of the top leaders of the party such as Abdul Aziz Kurd, Faiz Muhammad Yoyusafzai, Gul Khan Nasir, Abdul Rahim Khwajakhel, Aalijah Ghaus Bakhsh Gazgi etc. were serving as government officials.
-In 1939, during an annual session of KSNP in which Mir Ghaus Bakhsh Bizenjo was also taking part as a representative of a Karachi-based political party, some thugs sent by the local sardars tried to disrupt the rally by firing at the participants.
+At first, most of the top leaders of the party such as Abdul Aziz Kurd, Faiz Muhammad Yoyusafzai, Gul Khan Nasir, Abdul Rahim Khwajakhel, Aalijah Ghaus Bakhsh Gazgi etc. were serving as government officials.
+In 1939, during an annual session of KSNP in which Mir Ghaus Bakhsh Bizenjo was also taking part as a representative of a Karachi-based political party, some armed men, allegedly sent by the local sardars tried to disrupt the rally by firing at the participants.
 After that all the members of the Party who had government jobs resigned and were arrested.
 This was the incident which caused Mir Ghaus Bakhsh Bizenjo to join the KSNP.
 After some time the Khan reconciled with the KSNP leaders and re-employed them as government officials.
-Once again tensions rose between the KSNP and the Khan of Kalat and this time the KSNP leadership resigned for good never to work as government servants again.
+Once again tensions rose between the KSNP and the Khan of Kalat and the KSNP leadership resigned once again.
 Paul Titus and Nina Swidler in their article "Knights Not Pawns: Ethno-Nationalism and Regional Dynamics in Post-Colonial Balochistan" write: